Resource Management

 • Practicing crop rotation and cover cropping to maintain soil fertility.

-• Avoiding synthetic fertilizers and adopting natural soil enhancers like animal manure.
+• Avoid synthetic fertilizers and adopt natural soil enhancers like animal manure.

 Impact: